dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 * A Databricks workspace with a Unity Catalog metastore connected
 * A Gen 2 Azure storage account and container

-If you already have your Databricks workspace set up, you can skip to the [Loader setup Guide](#loader-setup-guide).
+If you already have your Databricks workspace set up, you can skip to the [Loader setup guide](#loader-setup-guide).

 ### 1. Create a Databricks workspace in Azure